Best Pinpointers for Metal Detecting (2026): Expert Reviews & Comparison

 Do I need a waterproof pinpointer for beach hunting?

 Yes, without exception.
-Wet salt-saturated beach sand causes constant false signals in non-waterproof probes and carries real risk of damaging unprotected electronics.
-On dry beach sand, a non-waterproof probe technically works - but beach conditions change, waves wash in, and rain happens.
-For beach use, minimum IP68 rated to at least 3m.
-The Garrett AT (3m), Nokta Pointer (5m), and XP MI-6 (5m) are the relevant choices.
+Wet salt-saturated beach sand causes constant false signals in non-waterproof probes and carries a real risk of damaging unprotected electronics.
+On dry beach sand, a splashproof probe like the Garrett Pro-Pointer II (IP66) technically works, but beach conditions change quickly.
+For true beach use, choose a fully submersible IP68 model rated to at least 3 meters (10 feet), such as the Garrett Pro-Pointer AT, Nokta AccuPOINT, or Minelab Pro-Find 40.

 What's the best pinpointer for gold nugget prospecting?